torrinworx/Blend_My_NFTs/README.md

     - `Rarity Percentage` ==> A percentage that determins the chance that the given variant will be selected.
 Must be a number, can contain decimals, cannot contain the percentage (`%`) symbol.
 See `Notes on Rarity and Weighted Variants` section for more details.
   - Each Variant collection can contain everything that makes up an individual Variant; it can contain objects, lights, meshes, planes, and every other object type.

-## Example of proper BMNFTs compatable Blender scene
+## Example of Proper BMNFTs Compatable Blender Scene
 <img width="527" alt="Screen Shot 2022-02-06 at 5 40 39 PM" src="https://user-images.githubusercontent.com/82110564/152704567-378ee98f-34a7-4cd7-8f62-441b7e1891b0.png">

 In this example, notice how the main components in `Script_Ignore` can be any type of object.
 The collections `Body` and `Arms` are both Attribute collections; `Silver Body_1_75` and `Gold Body_2_25` are Variants of the `Body` Attribute, and have a 75% and 25% generation chance. `Silver Arms_1_75` and `Gold Arms_2_25` are Variants of the `Arm` Attribute and have the same weighted distribution as the `Body` Variants.
 Notice how the Variant collections in the `Arm` Attribute can contain more than one object and object type, this principle can be applied to any Variant collections.